Johor Bahru–Singapore Rapid Transit System: Immigration facilities

 Each terminus will have co-located immigration facilities – commuters will clear both Singapore and Malaysia authorities at the departure point and not at the arrival point.
 This arrangement allows convenient passenger travel when crossing the border.
+This is similar to other railway lines that cross borders – such as at the Hong Kong West Kowloon railway station in Hong Kong, or St Pancras International railway station in the United Kingdom.